Basic Usage

 }

-If the client needs to support streaming generic calls, the streaming protocol must be confirmed.
-By default, the streaming protocol for the generic client generated in this way is TTHeaderStreaming, and non-streaming messages are Framed or TTHeaderFramed.
-If you need to configure streaming methods to use the GRPC protocol without changing the protocol for non-streaming methods, add the following client options:
+If the client needs to support streaming generic calls, you need to confirm the streaming call protocol.
+By default, the generic client generated through the above method uses TTHeaderStreaming for streaming protocols, while non-streaming messages use Framed or TTHeaderFramed.
+If you need to configure streaming methods to use GRPC protocol without changing the protocol of non-streaming methods, add the following client options:

 cli, err := genericclient.NewClient("service", g, client.WithTransportProtocol(transport.GRPCStreaming))